GitOps Repository Structures and Patterns Part 6: Example Repositories

 file, which contains aGit Repository

 .
-Specific for each environment is then only the path in the team repo, which is put over it by means of a patch from the respective folder of the environment, for exampletenants/production/team1/path.yaml
+Specific for each environment is then only the path in the team repo, which is overlaid by means of a patch from the respective folder of the environment, for exampletenants/production/team1/path.yaml

 .